Why You Should Forget These 4 Retirement Rules of Thumb, Ep #172

 In this episode, we’ll discuss:

-• what these rules are
+• what these retirement rules of thumb are

 • where they came from